Bricktech2000/Atto-8/circ/README.md

 For best results, run with `stty -icanon -echo -nl` to disable terminal input buffering and echoing.

+## `MIC` Wiring

+To achieve neater wiring, the address and data pin subscripts from the datasheet of the microcode EEPROMs are not respected, and pins corresponding to active-low signals are assumed to be inverted.
+To bridge the gap between a microcode image and the hardware, [/circ/mic_burner/](mic_burner/) and [/circ/impl/chip.circ](impl/chip.circ) shuffle around and invert bits as necessary.

 ## Conventions

 Tunnels whose label begins with an `N_` are _negated_ and tunnels whose label begins with a `C_` are _clocked_.
 Expressed in pseudocode,